The strong amalgamation property into union: Preservation conditions.

 \begin{problem} \labbel{probun} (a) Characterize those sets of sentences $\Sigma$ for which the analogue of Proposition \ref{un} holds, either for SAPU or for APU.
 Notice that the two cases are distinct, by Remark \ref{inf}(b) and Example \ref{injbij}.

 (b) Are there even more sentences for which Proposition \ref{un}(c) holds?
+Some affirmative answers are provided in \cite{apuvar}.

-(c) More generally, characterize those sets of properties $H$ such that, whenever $\mathcal K$ is a class with (S)APU, then the subclass of $\mathcal K$ consisting of those structures satisfying the properties in $H$ has still (S)APU.
-Compare Proposition \ref{agg} for more examples of such properties.
+(c) More generally, characterize those sets of (not necessarily first-order) properties $H$ such that, whenever $\mathcal K$ is a class with (S)APU, then the subclass of $\mathcal K$ consisting of those structures satisfying the properties in $H$ has still (S)APU.
+See Proposition \ref{agg} for more examples of such properties.

 (d) Solve the above problems for (S)AP in place of (S)APU.
-By Example \ref{uneed} below, Proposition \ref{un}, as stated, fails for SAP in place of SAPU.
-However, it might happen that a version of \ref{un} holds for SAP, when a more restricted set of sentences is taken into account.
+From Example \ref{uneed} below, we see that Proposition \ref{un}, as stated, fails for SAP in place of SAPU.
+However, it might happen that some version of \ref{un} holds for SAP, when a more restricted set of sentences is taken into account.
+There are trivial cases, for example, Proposition \ref{un} holds for AP, when we restrict \eqref{sent} to existential sentences.

 As a test case, is it true that if $T$ has SAP, then the theory which further asserts that some unary function is bijective has still SAP? \end{problem}